MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Design principles

 \subsection{A single objective sense and a vector-valued objective}

 When designing \MOA, we had robust discussions about two alternate approaches: is a multi-objective optimization problem defined by a set of independent scalar objectives, each of which may have a different objective sense, or is it a vector-valued function with a single objective sense?
 Many users would prefer the former, since it allows them to, for example, minimize one objective and maximize another.
-The latter requires them to normalize all scalar objectives into the same objective sense, for example, by multiplying maximization objectives by $-1$.
+The latter requires them to normalize all scalar objectives into the same objective sense by multiplying maximization objectives by $-1$.

 Because \MOA is based on JuMP, which itself relies on the MathOptInterface standard form \citep{legat2021mathoptinterface}, we chose to implement the library as a single objective sense and a vector-valued objective function.
 Although more restrictive from a user-perspective, this significantly simplified the implementation of \MOA, and we have not found this decision to be a burden in practice.
-Note that our decision is purely an artifact of our decision to build on JuMP; GAMS, for example, allows multiple different objective senses.
+Note that our decision is purely an artifact of our decision to build on JuMP; GAMS and MOCVXPY, for example, allow a different objective sense for each scalar objective.